Leadership and Legacy.

-A community linchpin and example of neighborhood renewal, the 13-acre Campus is home to Edna Martin Christian Center’s (EMCC) intergenerational programming—school-aged youth, preschool, and Senior Angels.
-The Campus development is part of the 25th Street Corridor Renaissance Project.
+A community linchpin and a model of neighborhood renewal, the 13-acre Leadership & Legacy Campus is home to Edna Martin Christian Center’s (EMCC) intergenerational programming, serving school-aged youth, preschoolers, and Senior Angels.
+The campus is a key part of the 25th Street Corridor Renaissance Project.

-The 24,000 square-foot building on Ralston was once used to recycle oil and treat wastewater.
-It used to be a symbol of job flight, changing economies, and pollution, but now, it is the Leadership & Legacy Campus, and it welcomes hundreds of kids and seniors every weekday.
+The 24,000-square-foot building on Ralston once served as an oil recycling and wastewater treatment facility—a symbol of job flight, shifting economies, and pollution.
+Today, it has been transformed into the Leadership & Legacy Campus, welcoming hundreds of children and seniors each weekday.

 The site was used for bulk-oil storage and distribution operations.
 Mobil Oil was the first was the first owner, then Tri-Country Petroleum, and finally Sandy Port Properties acquired the site and used it to process and treat wastewater and used oil